dunglas/mercure/README.md

 Try [our URI template tester](https://uri-template-tester.mercure.rocks/) to ensure that the template matches the topic.

+#### Windows 10

+If you're having trouble getting the eventsource running, you may have to set an incorrect value for the environment variable `ADDR`.
+After setting the value to `ADDR=":3000"` instead of `ADDR="localhost:3000"` Windows may ask you for opening mercure.exe in your firewall.

 ## FAQ

 ### How to Use Mercure with GraphQL?